sramsay/temper/README.md

 As an American, I am completely illiterate when it comes to the metric system.
 It often happens, though, that I'm in a chatroom or something and one of my friends (who is living in some exotic locale like Ottawa) will say, "It's -4 degrees outside!"
 Which sounds insanely cold to me.
 But armed with `temper`, I can say, "Cry me a river.
 That's not that cold."

-### What do I need to compile this program?

-You need a C compiler (that understands at least C99).
-You also need to have `meson` and `ninja` installed (both of which are almost certainly available through the package manager of whatever distribution you're using, and may already be installed).

 ### How do I compile this program?

 From the `temper` directory, type:

-	$ meson build
-	$ cd build
+	$ ./configure
-	$ ninja
+	$ make
-	$ ninja install
+	$ make install

 You might need to be root for that last part.

 ### So let me get this straight.
 You wrote nearly a hundred lines of code in C to do something this stupid?

 Yes.
-Aside from the pressing need for such a thing, I also wanted to play around with [meson](https://mesonbuild.com/) and [ninja](https://ninja-build.org/).
-At the time, I was thinking of using those on larger projects, and wanted to get my head around them on a tiny project first.
-They're both awesome, by the way.
+I mostly use this project to play around with different build tools, linters, and continuous integration systems before I recklessly incorporate them into larger projects.

-The problem is actually trickier than it looks, because when you type:
+And the problem is actually trickier than it looks, because when you type:

 	$ temper -28